sbt/website/src/reference/04-Howto/30-Howto-Custom-Dependency-Configuration.md

 ### Cautions on custom dependency configurations

-A custom configuration shoul be considered only when you are introducing either a new set of source code or its own library dependencies (like `Test`).
+A custom configuration should be considered only when you are introducing either a new set of source code or its own library dependencies (like `Test`).